-Spawner abundances for wild indicator stocks across the WCVI Conservation Unit have been below the upper biological benchmark in many recent years.
-Considering this result and the high level of uncertainty in the assessment data (and forecasts), fishing opportunities will be precautionary.
+Spawner abundances for wild indicator stocks across the WCVI Conservation Unit have been below the upper biological benchmark in many recent years, and below the lower biological benchmark in 2019.
+Considering this result and the high level of uncertainty in the assessment data (and forecasts), any fishery opportunities should be precautionary.